dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_configuration.rst

 Example: Local Search
 ---------------------

-:std:doc:`dwave-greedy <oceandocs:docs_greedy/sdk_index>` provides an
+:ref:`dwave-samplers <index_samplers>` provides an implementation of a

+.. todo:: verify the class xref in the following line:

+steepest-descent solver, :class:`~dwave.samplers.SteepestDescentSampler`,
-implementation of a steepest-descent solver, :class:`~greedy.sampler.SteepestDescentSolver`, for binary quadratic models.
+for binary quadratic models.

-This example runs this classical algorithm initialized from QPU samples to find minima in the samples’ neighborhoods.
+This example runs this classical algorithm initialized from QPU samples to find minima in the samples' neighborhoods.

 >>> from dwave.system import DWaveSampler, EmbeddingComposite
 >>> from greedy import SteepestDescentSolver